Metamora, Illinois: Events

 At the beginning of August, Metamora hosts the annual "Metamora 4x50" race, an ultracycling event in which participants compete by riding a 50-mile loop four times.

 The Redbirds are the local high school team mascot, and students participate in a range of regional sports meets including golf, volleyball, and soccer.

-The Village of Metamora puts on Old Settler’s Days each year around the third week of June.
-It’s a century-old tradition involving carnival rides, live local music, and plenty of food.
-The Lincoln-Douglas 5K and 8 Mile Runs are also conducted during the weekend of Old Settler’s Days.
+The Village of Metamora puts on Old Settler's Days each year around the third week of June.
+It's a century-old tradition involving carnival rides, live local music, and plenty of food.
+The Lincoln-Douglas 5K and 8 Mile Runs are also conducted during the weekend of Old Settler's Days.

 Government

 Popular culture

 Metamora, Illinois served as the location for the fictional Edgecreek, Illinois in several independent films from Ten Thirty-One Pictures Entertainment, including The Only Way in 2004.

-Metamora was cited in the 2012 film Lincoln.
-The President tells his Cabinet a story about the Melissa Goings murder case, which took place there in 1857.